glotzerlab/gsd/doc/file-layer.rst

 These capabilities are use-cases that GSD does **not** support, by design.

 #.
-Modify data in the file: GSD is designed to capture simulation data, that raw
+Modify data in the file: GSD is designed to capture simulation data.
-   data should not be modifiable.
 #.
 Add chunks to frames in the middle of a file: See (1).
 #.
 Transparent conversion between float and double: Callers must take care of
    this.
 #.
-Transparent compression - this gets in the way of parallel I/O. Disk space is
+Transparent compression: this gets in the way of parallel I/O. Disk space is
    cheap.

 Dependencies